Persian Handicrafts

 Experts believe that Zilobafi is an evolution of mat weaving.
 Anyway, Ziloo is one of the oldest human hand-woven fabrics, which dates back to before Islam.
 Based on the signs left in Maybod, we can trace the Zilubafi art to the 8th century AH.

-The structure of zilo, the color, pattern, and inscriptions on it have distinguished this ancient handwoven from other traditional and even modern industrial handwoven.
+The structure of ziloo, the colour, pattern, and inscriptions on it have distinguished this ancient handwoven from other traditional and even modern industrial handwoven.

 *BUY ONLINE PERSIAN CARPET*

 In the not-so-distant past, Yazd province had water-filled aqueducts, and because of this, cotton cultivation was very popular like other agricultural products; In such a way that its remains were well visible until the fifties.
-The cotton products of Yazd province were mostly domestically consumed, and if they were exported, they were mainly in the form of handwoven cotton such as Karbas, Zilo, Labafy products, and.
+The cotton products of Yazd province were mostly domestically consumed, and if they were exported, they were mainly in the form of handwoven cotton such as Karbas, Zilou, Labafy products, etc.

 An important point is that the clothes produced in Yazd were also woven with cotton thread, and as it was pleasant to wear cotton clothes in the hot and dry summer air of the Yazd desert, sitting on a cotton cloth, in ropes and under The windy coolness, pleasant freshness and of course it had many benefits.

-Zilu was one of the most important handicrafts of Yazd province, where all the stages of its production were done locally and its raw materials were available in the region.
+Zilou was one of the most important handicrafts of Yazd province, where all the stages of its production were done locally and its raw materials were available in the region.
+Persian Carpet

-Unlike other carpets produced in Iran, Zilo has a small variety of colors.
-Although the number of colors that are used separately in the zillos is significant, each carpet alone usually has two colors; Such as green, orange, blue, white, maroon, white, flower, white, brown, white, crimson, white and flower, blue.
+Unlike other carpets produced in Iran, Zilou has a small variety of colours.
+Although the number of colours that are used separately in the ziloos is significant, each carpet alone usually has two colours; Such as green, orange, blue, white, maroon, white, flower, white, brown, white, crimson, white and flower, blue.

-This simplicity and simplicity has made Zillow harmonize with the architecture of the place it furnished.
-Especially the loss of the mosque, whose blue and white color is a perfect match with the color of the turquoise tiles and the color of the brickwork and plastering.
-Many of the Zilo patterns have also been influenced by the patterns of brickwork and tiling of mosques.
+This simplicity and simplicity have made Zilou harmonize with the architecture of the place it furnished.
+Especially the loss of the mosque, whose blue and white colour is a perfect match with the colour of the turquoise tiles and the colour of the brickwork and plastering.
+Many of the Zilou patterns have also been influenced by the patterns of brickwork and tiling of mosques.
+Persian Carpet

-The colors used in Zillow are also prepared in the region, just like other materials.
-The raw materials of those colors were generally Ronas (for the colors of the red spectrum), indigo (for the colors of the blue spectrum), and walnut skin (for the colors of the brown spectrum).
+The colours used in Zilou are also prepared in the region, just like other materials.
+The raw materials of those colours were generally Ronas (for the colours of the red spectrum), indigo (for the colours of the blue spectrum), and walnut skin (for the colours of the brown spectrum).

-These colors, which were of vegetable origin, were stable and showed great resistance to sunlight and washing.
-As mentioned, the old ZILOS are unfortunately kept in the worst possible conditions; However, after several centuries, they still retain their color.
+These colours, which were of vegetable origin, were stable and showed great resistance to sunlight and washing.
+As mentioned, the old ZILOS are unfortunately kept in the worst possible conditions; However, after several centuries, they still retain their colour.

 Leave a Reply